• Skip to primary navigation

 Print Recipe Pin Recipe

-Carrot Kheer is a yummy, creamy dessert made by simmering cooked carrots with flavored milk & garnished with nuts.
+Carrot Kheer is a yummy, creamy dessert made by simmering cooked carrot puree with milk, sweetening with sugar, flavoring with cardamom powder, saffron and & garnishing with chopped nuts.
 Carrot Kheer is made on special occasions and is quite easy to make.
-Let us learn to make carrot Kheer Recipe with step by step pictures and video.
+Recipe includes step by step pictures and video.

 Cook Time25 minutes mins